gtxll8/Project-P3-Item-Catalog/README.md

 This repository contains a sample app that I put together and has all the requirements asked to complete in Project 3 for Udacity's Full Stack Web Developer Nanodegree.

+A working example can be seen here : http://micromarket.no-ip.biz/

 It's a website that enables users to list items for sale or giveaways, registrations is done using only a social ID and it implements OAuth1 and OAuth2.
 Does not retain any passwords or implements a user accounts database, it will only store an ID so it can relate to the items sold.